Argonne-National-Laboratory/neml/doc/sphinx/cp/sliphardening/SlipSingleHardening.rst

 This object degenerates the general SlipHardening model so that all slip groups and systems share the same scalar slip system strength.
-This actual internal variables remain generic.
+The actual internal variables remain generic.

 This produces the interface